Eric-Conn/Eric-Conn.github.io/README.md

 I love mathematics.
 Currently, I am interested in algebraic topology.
 I am also interestd in solving integrals.
 I am always impressed when I see a solution to a hard integral.
 My next goal in algebraic topology is to read a research paper.
-I think reading a research paper is a good goal becasue it gives my studies some structure.
+I think reading a research paper is a good goal because it gives my studies some structure.

 # Job Stuff: